isomerpages/moe-jurongvillesec/_cca/Performing & Visual Arts/Angklung & Kulintang Ensemble.md

 ---
-title: Angklung & Kulintang Ensemble
+title: Angklung &amp; Kulintang Ensemble
 permalink: /cca/Performing-and-Visual-Arts/ake/
 description: ""
-third_nav_title: Performing & Visual Arts
+third_nav_title: Performing &amp; Visual Arts
 ---
-## Angklung & Kulintang Ensemble
+## Angklung &amp; Kulintang Ensemble

 #### About
 The aim of the Angklung and Kulintang Ensemble is to promote music appreciation through the playing of two Traditional Malay instruments — the Angklung and Kulintang — which originate from Southeast Asia.